-Building strong connections with others is essential to life as a mum
+Building strong connections with others is essential to life as a parent

-For many mums, feelings of loneliness and isolation as part of the motherhood journey come as a complete surprise.
+For many parents, albeit mums in particular, feelings of loneliness and isolation as part of the parenthood journey come as a complete surprise.
 During the early stages, there is so much focus on the birth and the first month or two after you bring bub home that little thought is given to the reality of what your life will look like once you are caring for your child 24/7.

 More than 90 percent of mums admit to feeling lonely after having their first child.
 Although prevalent, many first-time mothers keep their experience of loneliness to themselves; trying to hide their feelings from partners and other people in their life.

-And the loneliness and isolation you feel as a mum doesn’t necessarily go away as your kids grow up.
+And the loneliness and isolation you feel as a parent (mum or dad) doesn’t necessarily go away as your kids grow up.

 Being connected to others socially is widely considered by experts of psychology, neuroscience, and sociology as a fundamental human need.
 It is crucial to both wellbeing and survival.

-As a mum, connecting with people and maintaining strong, positive friendships is essential to living a happier life.
-The old adage ‘it takes a village to raise a child’ holds an enormous amount of truth; you can’t go through motherhood alone.
+As a parent, connecting with people and maintaining strong, positive friendships is essential to living a happier life.
+The old adage ‘it takes a village to raise a child’ holds an enormous amount of truth; you can’t go through parenthood alone.

 Strengthening bonds with your partner, family members, friends and colleagues not only helps your relationships grow; it can also provide some added benefits to your wellbeing.